CivicActions/ssp-toolkit/docs/ssp.md

 > Security control type: Inherited (Cloud Service Provider)

-### Part a)

 #### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: The authoritative time source used by AWS include:

-* usno.navy.mil

-* ics.mit.edu, and

-* nist.netservicesgroup.com

-### Part b)

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: AWS uses UTC for timestamps by default to time stamp audit records.
-AWS meets a degree of synchronization between system time and reference time UTC within 128 milliseconds.
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013.